When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-1. Chop the soap into small cubes, or use a cheese grater to shave it.
+1. Chop the bar soap into small cubes.
+Alternatively, use a standard cheese grater to shred it.

-2. Add the chopped/grated soap and washing soda to a food processor and blend until you have a fine powder.
+2. Place the soap pieces and some of the washing soda into a food processor.
+Pulse until you have a fine, crumbly powder.

 Using Your Homemade Detergent